 Whenever my brother-and-sister-in-law host a Christmas party, it’s always a hoot.
 They go out of their way to make it interesting with games and competitions – for the little kids and big ones (aka the adults) alike.
 This year, my B-I-L and S-I-L introduced an ‘ugly Christmas socks contest’ to the festivities – a twist on ugly Christmas sweaters.
 How they ever came up with the idea I don’t know, but I’m always up to a fun challenge so was eager to get started.
 Continue reading →

-We always seem to have more reusable shopping bags than we know what to do with so today I’m showing you how to upcycle them into a Bring Your Own Bottle (BYOB) bag.
-With the holidays right around the corner, it’s handy to have a bag to carry some spirits to get into the spirit.
+A DIY wine bag is always a welcome gift at Christmas.
+We always seem to have more reusable shopping bags than we know what to do with.
+So today I’m showing you how to upcycle them into a wine gift bag.
+With the holidays right around the corner, it’s handy to have a wine tote to carry some spirits to get into the spirit.
 Of course, it goes without saying that it could also carry a non-alcoholic drink instead; don’t forget about those designated drivers!
 Continue reading →